Waste Reduction: Maintain and expand opportunities to reduce waste and properly dispose of waste to meet the City’s zero-waste goals.

 - Encourage waste reduction including less wasted food and donation of edible food.

-- Discourage illegal dumping.
+- Discourage and put a stop to illegal dumping.

 - Develop additional opportunities for residents to properly dispose of household hazardous waste.